Matthew-Mosior/idris2-resource-pool/README.md

 -   Exception handlers
 -   Background threads

 This implementation instead centralizes everything into `Stripe a`, which makes the concurrency semantics **explicit** and **deterministic**.
-This is much closer to a distributed systems state machines or a lock-free runtime design than Haskell's [resource-pool](https://hackage.haskell.org/package/resource-pool) library.
+This is much closer to a distributed systems state machine or a lock-free runtime design than Haskell's [resource-pool](https://hackage.haskell.org/package/resource-pool) library.

 ## CAS Transition Model